Mary Livermore: Suffrage and temperance activities

-In 1869, the year that women suffragists in the Equal Rights Association spilt over the issue of voting rights for African American men, Livermore sided with Lucy Stone and those founding the American Woman Suffrage Association.
-That same year, she founded and edited a suffragist journal called The Agitator, which was "devoted to the interests of women."
+In 1869, the year that women suffragists in the Equal Rights Association split over the issue of voting rights for Black men, Livermore sided with Lucy Stone and those founding the American Woman Suffrage Association.
+Also in 1869, she founded and edited a suffragist journal called The Agitator, which was "devoted to the interests of women".
 She published 37 issues of the journal that year.
-In 1870, the Livermores moved to Boston, and Mary began to be active in suffrage activities there.
-The Agitator was merged into the Woman's Journal, the well-known suffrage journal founded by Lucy Stone, and Livermore became associate editor.
+In 1870, the Livermores moved to Boston, and she became active in suffrage activities there.
+The Agitator was merged into the Woman's Journal, the suffrage journal founded by Lucy Stone, and Livermore became associate editor.
 She served in that role for two years.

 Joining with Stone, Henry Blackwell and Julia Ward Howe, Livermore helped found the Massachusetts Women's Suffrage Association.
-She became president of the American Woman Suffrage Association.
-She was also the first president of the Association for the Advancement of Women.
+She became president of the American Woman Suffrage Association, and was also the first president of the Association for the Advancement of Women.